prof-amer/prof-amer.github.io/_wrangling/Police_Activity_Wrangling_Python.md

     bool

-Another step that we can take is combine the data and time and convert it to datetime object to make analysis easier, as datetime dtype have specific attribute and methods that can be applied
+Another step that we can take is to combine the date and time column and convert it to a _datetime_ object to make analysis easier, as _datetime_ dtype have specific attribute and methods that can be utilized

 ```python